 The Ultimate Siem Reap Budget Travel Guide

-Siem Reap is one of Cambodia’s most popular tourist destinations, thanks to the world-famous Angkor Archeological Park.
-The name Siem Reap is from the local Khmer dialect and means “defeat of Siam.”
+Thanks to the world-famous Angkor Archeological Park, Siem Reap is one of Cambodia’s most popular tourist destinations.
+Siem Reap is from the local Khmer dialect and means “defeat of Siam.”
 The name is said to have been given to the city by King Ang Chan.

-Before its rise to prominence, Siem Reap was a little known quiet village in Cambodia.
-In the turn of the 20th century, an expedition into the nearing forest would change the fate of this quiet region forever.
-About the same time, Angkor was rediscovered, thrusting Siem Reap into the limelight as archeologists and tourists gained interest in the previously little-known haven.
+Before its rise to prominence, Siem Reap was a little-known quiet village in Cambodia.
+At the turn of the 20th century, an expedition into the nearing forest would change the fate of this peaceful region forever.
+Angkor was rediscovered at about the same time, thrusting Siem Reap into the limelight as archeologists and tourists gained interest in the previously little-known haven.
 The village thrived and bloomed into the current stunning city.

-Today, Siem Reap boasts world-famous accommodation which ranges from luxury hotels to budget hotels and restaurants.
-There are dozens of eateries and clubs lining the streets of the city, all ready to host tourists eager to explore the ancient ruins of Angkor.
-The temples at Angkor Archeological Park never cease to impress, which is why this park is truly one of Southeast Asia’s most remarkable places.
+Today, Siem Reap boasts world-famous accommodation ranging from luxury hotels to budget hotels and restaurants.
+There are dozens of eateries and clubs lining the city’s streets, all ready to host tourists eager to explore the ancient ruins of Angkor.
+The temples at Angkor Archeological Park never cease to impress, so this park is truly one of Southeast Asia’s most remarkable places.

-In this Siem Reap Travel Guide, our aim is to give you the most helpful budget tips, DIY Travel tips, places to stay, things to do and see, sample budget itinerary, places to eat and more.
+This Siem Reap Travel Guide aims to give you the most helpful budget tips, DIY Travel guide, best places to stay, recommended things to do and see, a sample budget itinerary, best places to eat, and more.